Bounding the tripartite-circle crossing number of complete tripartite graphs: Conclusion and open problems

 \section{Conclusion and open problems}

 In this paper, we prove upper and lower bounds on the tripartite-circle crossing number of complete tripartite graphs.
 For the lower bound, we introduce formulas describing the number of crossings in a tripartite-circle drawing.
-For the upper bounds, we present beautiful drawings.
-While there are drawings of $K_n$ achieving the Harary-Hill bound that are obtained in a simple way from balanced $1$- and $2$-partite-circle drawings, our results imply that this is not the case for balanced $3$-partite-circle drawings for $n \ge 13$.
+For the upper bounds, we present drawings.
+While there exist restricted balanced $2$-circle drawings achieving the Harary-Hill bound, our results imply that this is not the case for balanced restricted $3$-circle drawings for $n \ge 13$.
 It remains open for future work whether the same holds for $k$-partite circle drawings when $k > 3$.
 We have made progress in the direction of extending our work to $k > 3$ and plan to return to this question in a subsequent paper.
 We conclude with a list of interesting open problems for future work: \begin{itemize} \item Do there exist $k$-circle drawings achieving the Harary-Hill bound for $k>3$? \item Can the number of crossings of $k$-circle drawings generally be described by labels analogous to $x$-,$y$-labels? \item How are crossing-minimal $k$-circle drawings characterized? \item What are the exact values for small graphs?
 Is $\crN{3}(K_{3,3,3})=42$?
 For the remaining displayed values in \cref{tab:smallN}, we believe that the truth lies closer to the presented upper bounds.
-In particular, it remains to develop better tools in order to improve the lower bounds. \end{itemize}
+In particular, it remains to develop better tools in order to improve the lower bounds. \item Are there balanced restricted $3$-circle drawings achieving the Harary-Hill bound for $K_8$, $K_{11}$, or $K_{12}$? \item We know that balanced restricted $3$-circle drawings do not (in general) achieve the Harary-Hill bound, and that extending tripartite-circle drawings of $K_{2,2,n-4}$ does not (in general) achieve the Harary-Hill bound.
+Are there other unbalanced restricted $3$-circle drawings that do achieve the Harary-Hill bound? \end{itemize}